You Won't Believe How Long It Took To Create

 Advertisement

-The look reached peak popularity at the 3-year mark, when she was a "caramelised blonde with natural roots that blended out to her ends," describes Canalé.
-For more insider secrets from him — including the exact tricks he uses on Aniston, his favourite memories from Friends, and his new eponymous line — keep reading below.
+The look reached peak popularity at the 3-year mark, when she was a "caramelized blonde with natural roots that blended out to her ends," describes Canalé.
+For more insider secrets from him — including the exact tricks he uses on Aniston, his favorite memories from Friends, and his new eponymous line — keep reading below.

-"Jennifer loves a sandy beige pop [of] blond around her face to bring out her eye colour and enhance her skin tone.
-She likes the way I delicately place her highlights to just freshen up the colour without starting from scratch month after month.
-This technique also allows me to change her hair colour from darker to lighter or lighter to darker as needed."
+"Jennifer loves a sandy beige pop [of] blond around her face to bring out her eye color and enhance her skin tone.
+She likes the way I delicately place her highlights to just freshen up the color without starting from scratch month after month.
+This technique also allows me to change her hair color from darker to lighter or lighter to darker as needed."

 Her Hidden Talent Is...